mathewgomas-alfred/mathewgomas.io/contributors_manual/community.rst

 IRC is the main communication channel.
 There are IRC clients for every operating system out there, as well as a web client on the krita website.

 * Joining IRC: connect to irc.freenode.net, select a unique nickname and join the #krita and ##krita-chat channels. #krita is for on-topic talk, ##krita-chat for off-topic chat.
-* Don’t ask to ask: if you’ve got a question, just ask it .
+* Don’t ask to ask: if you’ve got a question, just ask it.
 * Don’t panic if several discussions happen at the same time.
 That’s normal in a busy channel.
 * Talk to an individual by typing their nick and a colon.
 * Almost every Monday, at 14:00 CET or CEST, we have a meeting where we discuss what happened in the past week, what we’re doing, and everything that’s relevant for the project.
 The meeting notes are kept in google docs.